 Fellow loan recipient Shreen Elkenani had a similar story, as the Small Business Loan Fund at HFLS helped her enhance her Park Slope restaurant, Sandwich Girl, with expanded outdoor seating and upgraded kitchen equipment.

 “Because of the small business loan I received from the Valley National Bank Small Business Loan Fund at the Hebrew Free Loan Society, my restaurant has expanded and my revenue is growing.
 Customers can eat outside, spread out, enjoy fresh air, and mingle with the community,” said Shreen.
 “It’s made a huge difference for our visibility and income stream.”

 For more stories about how the Valley National Bank Small Business Loan Fund at HFLS has helped entrepreneurs like Gautier and Shreen, please visit HFLS’ client success page at https://hfls.org/impact/

-To learn more about the Small Business Loan Program at HFLS, please visit https://hfls.org/loan-programs/small-business/.
+To learn more about and to apply for the Small Business Loan Program at HFLS, please visit https://hfls.org/loan-programs/small-business/.